-Claim: The Smithsonian sent the following rejection letter in response to an amateur paleontologist's submission of a Malibu Barbie head for consideration as a prehistoric find.
+Claim: The Smithsonian sent a rejection letter in response to an amateur paleontologist's submission of a Malibu Barbie head as a prehistoric find.

 Example:[Collected on the Internet, 1995]